Why Most Leadership Programs Don’t Change Behavior

 The Real Test Is Still Monday

-I think about what happened next.
+I start with what happened next.

 Did someone handle a difficult conversation better than they would have a month ago?